This page is for entire works that manage to be Heartwarming Moment. When you post a work, just remember to explain what in it is heartwarming.

 You Are Umasou, a very cute and heartwarming movie about a Tyrannosaurus rex who was raised by kind Maiasaura and then in turn raises a baby Ankylosaurus as his own son.

 The Wizard of Oz is a beautiful family movie, a great fantasy movie and a classic loved by millions of people around the world.
-Ignore all the hanging Munchkin stories, reassure yourself that the Flying Monkeys are just actors in rather weird costumes, and sit back and watch your nightmares melt away with the songs, funny moments and the incredible acting.
+Ignore all the hanging Munchkin stories (it has been confirmed to be a crane), reassure yourself that the Flying Monkeys are just actors in rather weird costumes, and sit back and watch your nightmares melt away with the songs, funny moments and the incredible acting.

-To get rid of the Nightmare Fuel some more, just try watching any of Charlie Chaplin's Little Tramp movies, and of course, Laurel and Hardy's movies.
-You'll be laughing in no time.
+To get rid of the Nightmare Fuel some more, recover from reading Creepypastas or outright destroy the Nightmare Fuel in your head completely, just try watching any of Charlie Chaplin's Little Tramp movies, and of course, Laurel and Hardy's movies.
+You'll be laughing in no time, and perhaps in your dreams as well.

 The cangue wasn't Nightmare Fuel?
 Or Li Kwang's adventure?
 Or the thirsty sword?
 But the paintbrush, kite and flute made up for a lot of it.